Dollars and Cents#

 - Costs of easements and other access needed for the project

-It does not include the cost of future operations and maintenance or long-term costs related to easements and other access needed for the project.
+The project cost does not include the cost of future operations and maintenance or long-term costs related to easements and other access needed for the project.
 Total project costs will continue to be refined as permitting and design progress and project uncertainties are reduced.

 Although the cost of water continues to rise in Northern Colorado, the Halligan Project remains the most cost-effective alternative to provide a safe and reliable water supply for Utilities’ existing and future customers.
 We will evaluate the cost-effectiveness of the project at each milestone, ensuring it is the best course of action for the cost.